SayandipSaha12/Online-Assessment-Website/README.md

 ### ⭐ If you found this project helpful, please consider starring the repository!

 **Made with ❤️ by Sayandip Saha & Sristinil Biswas**

-*Final Year Project | St. Thomas' College of Engineering and Technology*

 *Last Updated: February 2026 | Version 1.0.0 (Phase 1)*